 The change in the defaults for LDAP Channel Binding and LDAP Signing Requirements originally announced by Microsoft for March 2020 has been postponed by Microsoft.
 Customers who operate an AEB Engine, such as for Trade Compliance Management or Carrier Connect, in their own data center with LDAP are advised by AEB of this upcoming change.
 As a result, plain LDAP (TCP 389) will no longer work.
 AEB recommends that these customers change from LDAP to LDAPS.
 As a customer in the AEB data center, you have no need for action.

-Microsoft is planning to enable LDAP channel binding and LDAP signing requirements (LDAPS) by default through a patch on Active Directory servers in the second half of 2020.
+Microsoft does not currently plan to enable LDAP channel binding and LDAP signing request (LDAPS) by default through a patch on Active Directory servers, nor does it plan to do so in the foreseeable future.

 For security reasons, AEB recommends all customers who operate an AEB Engine in their own data center and who use a configured LDAP connection within this AEB product to use the time now and chnge LDAP access to LDAPS (TCP 636 SSL).